 The labyrinth organ is an intricate, maze-like structure situated above the gills.
 It allows labyrinth fish to breathe atmospheric air directly.
 This organ is essentially a modified part of the gill arches, richly supplied with blood vessels and designed to absorb oxygen from the air.
 Gourami are a great example of a labyrinth fish.

-The primary importance of the labyrinth organ lies in its enabling the fish to survive in oxygen-poor waters where other fish might perish.
-This is particularly advantageous in stagnant or densely vegetated water bodies where the oxygen levels are low.
+The primary importance of the labyrinth organ lies in its enabling labyrinth fish to survive in oxygen-poor waters where other fish might perish.
+This specialized organ allows them to breathe atmospheric air, which is particularly advantageous in stagnant or densely vegetated water bodies where oxygen levels are low.
+The labyrinth organ provides these fish with a crucial adaptation for thriving in challenging environments, giving them a significant survival advantage.

 Popular Labyrinth Fish